Reciprocity maps with restricted ramification: Introduction

+that is an analogue of $R_{E/F}$ for the higher graded quotients in the augmentation filtration of $Y_E$.

+Theorem \ref{exseqgraded} provides a $6$-term exact sequence into which $R_{E/F}^{(n)}$ fits.
+This significantly improves the main result of \cite{me-massey} (see Corollary 6.4 therein), stated there in terms of Massey products, that $R_{E/F}^{(n)}$ is an isomorphism in the special case of perfect control that $S$ consists of a single prime that does not split at all in $E$.

-\begin{ack} This article was written during various intervals over the course of more than a decade.
-The author's research was supported, in part, by the Canada Research Chairs program and by the National Science Foundation under Grants No.\ DMS-0901526, DMS-1360583, and DMS-1401122/1615568.
-Part of the research for this article took place during stays at the Max Planck Institute for Mathematics, the Institut des Hautes \'Etudes Scientifiques, the Fields Institute, and the National Center for Theoretical Sciences and the Institute of Mathematics, Academia Sinica.
+\begin{ack} The author's research was supported in part the National Science Foundation under Grant No.\ DMS-1801963.
+Part of the research for this article took place during stays at the Max Planck Institute for Mathematics, the Institut des Hautes \'Etudes Scientifiques, and the Fields Institute.
 The author thanks these institutes for their hospitality.
-The author thanks Bisi Agboola, Takako Fukaya, Ralph Greenberg, Kazuya Kato, Meng Fai Lim, and Bill McCallum for stimulating conversations at various points in the writing.
-He particularly thanks Lim for numerous helpful comments on drafts of the paper. \end{ack}
+The author thanks Bisi Agboola, Takako Fukaya, Ralph Greenberg, Kazuya Kato, and Bill McCallum for stimulating conversations at various points in the writing.
+He particularly thanks Meng Fai Lim for numerous helpful comments on some of the drafts of the paper. \end{ack}